What is the intent of our curriculum?

 Learning is measured through our implementation of Solo Taxonomy, which enables us to assess student’s learning in terms of quality and depth.
-Through reflective assessment for learning opportunities pupils and teachers can discuss the content of the learning, the depth of the learning and the application of knowledge and skills.
+Through reflective assessment for learning, pupils and teachers can discuss the content of the learning; the depth of the learning and the application of knowledge and skills.
 This approach puts children at the heart of the assessment process and makes it unique to the individual.

-Performance management ensures that targets are pertinent to the individual and forms part of a constructive professional dialogue that supports and empowers staff to take ownership over their own development.
+Performance management ensures that targets are pertinent to the individual.
+It forms part of a constructive professional dialogue that supports and empowers staff to take ownership over their own development.

-St Mary’s is proud to welcome children with a diverse range of backgrounds and abilities.
+St Mary’s is proud to welcome children with a diverse range of backgrounds, experiences and abilities.
 Careful curriculum design ensures all children make the progress needed to flourish in their learning and to meet the challenges that the curriculum demands of them.

-The Spiritual, Moral, Social and Cultural development of pupils is shown through our clear Christian values, which are both talked and walked in the school day by day, enabling all pupils to develop well both academically and socially.
+The Spiritual, Moral, Social and Cultural development of pupils is shown through our clear Christian values, which are intrinsically interwoven into daily life in our school community.
+This enables all pupils to develop academically, spiritually and socially.
 All stakeholders articulate with pride the inclusiveness and love within our school, through which staff and pupils are encouraged to thrive and prosper.